palantir/go-baseapp/README.md

 `server.requests` counters, as they include counts and rates in addition to the latency distribution.

-The `baseapp/datadog` package provides an easy way to publish metrics to Datadog.
-Other aggregators can be configured with custom code in a similar way.
+The `appmetrics/emitter/datadog` package provides an easy way to publish metrics to Datadog.
 Timer metrics are reported in nanoseconds.
 When exporting these metrics from the registry, you may wish to convert the units, for instance by calling `datadog.SetTimerUnit(time.Millisecond)`.

+The `appmetrics/emitter/prometheus` package provids an easy way to expose metrics on a Prometheus-compatible endpoint.

 ## Contributing